0davidog/CI_PP1_FlatByTheCemetery/README.md

 ![Screenshot 2023-07-16 at 12-35-54 Flat by the Cemetery](https://github.com/0davidog/flatbythecemetery/assets/135815736/98afaa42-9388-4310-94da-76e09bcdabc1)

   - Upon completing the form and hitting submit, the form (for the time being) will make use of CodeInstitutes form dump link given in the lessons leading up to the first project.
 This will open a link in a new window confirming the form was successful.
-  - In the future the form should send the data given to the site's author via email message.
+  - In the future the form should send the data given to the site's author via email message (this, however is currently out of the scope of this project and course learning stage).

 ![Screenshot 2023-07-16 at 14-03-46 Returned form data](https://github.com/0davidog/flatbythecemetery/assets/135815736/a2c16409-d6f7-4ce8-b3a4-a4aaa845b4b1)

 ## Future Features

+- A fix of the contact form to allow for fully functional email capabilities.
 - A blog page/section would be a great fit for a site that follows the work of an artist/creative allowing for periodic updates of activity in greater detail than offered in social media posts.
 - A shop for selling prints of artwork or related goods would also be ideal.